jpniederer/Dev-eryday/_drafts/2018-3-25-Weekly-Update-March-19-25.markdown

 ![Feelrz](https://farm1.staticflickr.com/801/25992868447_57bea37137.jpg>)

 I read a lot of *[ASP.NET Core in Action][act]*.
 Digging in deeply to ASP.NET Core has solidified my knowledge of .NET Core's web development solution. .NET Core is doing a lot of things right and I'm enjoying my time with it.
+There a few conventions that are different in core than the old MVC project from regular .NET.
+The book is a good way identify these differences from the ground up.

 Finished
 --------